project-open-data/project-open-data.github.io/whitepapers/fundingagency.md

 In the past, financial assistance awards only reported one organization; they did not differentiate between funding agency and awarding agency.
 Going forward, financial assistance awards must include both.

-In the future, the Federal communities will examine the potential to provide additional detail on funding sources, beyond the source of the preponderance of funding.
+In the future, the federal communities will examine the potential to provide additional detail on funding sources, beyond the source of the preponderance of funding.

 ##Final Definitions for Transparency Reporting